bmeurant/technical-docs/software-architecture/observability/monitoring.md

 ### Performance Monitoring

-Performance monitoring focuses on the efficiency, responsiveness, and resource utilization of a system under load.
+Performance monitoring focuses on the efficiency, responsiveness, and [[workload-management#Compute Resource Consolidation|resource utilization]] of a system under load.
 It helps identify bottlenecks, degradation, and inefficiencies before they lead to outages.
 Key metrics often align with the **Four Golden Signals**:

 1.  **[[software-architecture/system-design-fundamentals/index#Latency vs. Throughput|Latency]]**: The time it takes to service a request.
 2.  **Traffic**: The demand on the system (e.g., requests per second).